 The heart of Detroit's upcoming urban agrihood will be a long-abandoned 1915 apartment complex transformed into a community resource center complete with a cafe and office space for MUFI.
 (Rendering: MUFI)

-To be clear, the project, in reality, is less the stereotypical agricultural neighborhood as described above (think: Hunter boots, biodynamic wine tastings and a Prius in every driveway) and more of an agricultural hub.
-The mixed-used development will be centered around a single 3,200-square-foot apartment building located on Brush Street in Detroit’s North End.
+To be clear, the project, in reality, is less the stereotypical agricultural neighborhood as described above and more of an agricultural hub.
+The mixed-used development will be centered around a single 3,200-square-foot apartment building located on Brush Street in Detroit's North End.
 Purchased by MUFI in 2011 for a little over $5,000, the vacant three-story structure transformed into a community resource center, which also features a for-profit in-house café serving nutritious, hyper-local grub.
-Located just across the street on a previously abandoned parcel is MUFI’s 2-acre urban farm, which grows upwards of 300 kinds of vegetables along with a 200-tree-strong urban fruit orchard.
+Located just across the street on a previously abandoned parcel is MUFI's 2-acre urban farm, which grows upwards of 300 kinds of vegetables along with a 200-tree-strong urban fruit orchard.

 As noted in a press release announcing the project, the produce grown at the farm is distributed to roughly 2,000 North End households, food pantries and churches located within a 2-mile radius of MUFI's nascent agrihood.
 Since 2012, the volunteer-staffed organization has grown and distributed upwards of 50,000 pounds of free, fresh produce to its neighbors.
 In a sense, it's these existing homes — along with the multitude of abandoned ones in the area awaiting new owners — that will compose America's inaugural urban agrihood with the upcoming community resource center, which will host community events and educational workshops and include two commercial kitchens, serving as its anchor.